wegc-juf/tea-indicators/internal/docs/WEGC_TEA.md

 ## Input data (SPARTACUS, ERA5, ERA5-Land)

-Preprocessed SPARTACUSv2, ERA5, and ERA5-Land data are stored in the following directories:
+Preprocessed SPARTACUSv2 (and v1.5), ERA5, and ERA5-Land data are stored in the following directories:

 - `<TEA-path>/SPARTACUS/` (output of `regrid_SPARTACUS_to_WEGNext.py`)
 - `<TEA-path>/ERA5/` (output of `prep_ERA5.py`)